Huevos revueltos con flor de sal de Menorca y salicornia

 Recipes

-Scrambled eggs with Menorcan fleur de sel and samphire
+Scrambled eggs with Menorca fleur de sel and salicornia

-This recipe combines our natural Fleur de Sel with salicornia, a halophytic plant that grows wild in salt marshes.
+This recipe combines our Natural Sea Salt with samphire, a halophytic plant that grows wild in salt flats.

-With its intense flavor, salicornia enhances the marine character of the dish.
+With an intense flavor, samphire enhances the marine character of the dish.

-Add the fleur de sel at the end, to respect its texture and complete the recipe with balance and authenticity.
+Add the sea salt at the end to preserve its texture and complete the recipe with balance and authenticity.

 INGREDIENTS: